 The serval cat is a beautiful animal that some people keep as an exotic pet.
 While you may be able to acquire a serval cat from a breeder, they are considered wild cats.
 To own a serval cat, you must create a large, secure outdoor enclosure and provide a warm environment year-round.
-They will need to feed on whole prey food items.
-You will have to provide veterinary care from an experienced exotics vet.
+They will need to feed on whole prey food items and require veterinary care from an experienced exotics vet.

 It is important to understand the risks involved in owning a wild animal.
 Ownership of a serval cat is illegal in many locales and requires licenses, permits, and inspections in others.
 You must check with local laws to know which will apply.
 As well, serval cats are difficult to re-home if you can no longer care for the cat.

 Coat Color: Golden yellow to buff with black spots and stripes

 Life Expectancy: 15 to 20 years in captivity

 Characteristics of the Serval Cat